leonardosos/3D_Printer_Lab/communication.md

 #### 2.2.2 Topic: device/printer/{printerId}/progress

-Printer progress updates during a print job.
-It also updates the status of the printer periodically for idle or completed states.
+Printer publishes its status on this topic.

+When the printer is actively printing, it sends updates on the job progress.
+This includes the current job ID, status, and progress percentage.

-When used for idle the `jobId` is an empty string and `progress` is set 100.
+When the printer is idle, it sends a status update with status "idle" and a `jobId` of an empty string.
+The `progress` is set to 100% to indicate no active job.

+When the printer completes a job, it sends a status update with status "completed" and the just completed job ID.

 **Type:** PrinterProgress